gvwilson/thirdbit/src/fiction/iffy/index.md

 The musk ox snorted again,
 then sniffed at her hand.
 The bot buzzed.
-With no more signal than that, the musk ox turned and walked away.
+With no more than that,
+the musk ox turned and walked away.

-As the herd followed in two and threes,
+As the herd followed in ones and threes,
 Edson picked up his rifle.
 Iffy waited for him to say something, but he just stood there